AntanasZilinskas/masters-project/README.md

 - [ ] Run evaluation: `cd nature_models && python SolarKnowledge_run_all_tests.py`
 - [ ] Check results in generated JSON files

-For issues or questions, please open a GitHub issue or refer to the documentation in the `docs/` directory.
+For issues or questions, please open a GitHub issue or refer to the documentation in the respective directories.